cemple89/scoop_d/README.md

 Application link: https://scoopd.herokuapp.com/

 Scoopd was created as a group project by Charlie Emple, Elizabeth de Moll, Sophie Heller, and Nathan Wright to satisfy curriculum requirements at Launch Academy.
-It is a review app focused on ice cream shops in Boston and Cambridge.
+It is a review app focused on ice cream shops in Boston, Cambridge, and Somerville.
 We not only satisfied Launch's group project requirement, but we also created a tool to find the best ice cream Boston has to offer - and allow users to share their thoughts about this very important topic.

 List of Features:
 ------------------